jayli/vim-easycomplete/README.md

 let g:easycomplete_tab_trigger="<c-space>"
 ```

-There are four build-in popup menu themes for default styles confliction: `blue`,`light`,`rider` and `sharp`. (`let g:easycomplete_scheme="sharp"`).
+There are four build-in popup menu themes to avoid cterm default ugliy styles: `blue`,`light`,`rider` and `sharp`. (`let g:easycomplete_scheme="sharp"`).
 It can be ignored in most cases.

 ### Useage

-You can use Tab to trigger the completion suggestions anywhere.
+By default you can use Tab to trigger the completion suggestions.
 Alse use Tab and Shift-Tab to select matched items.
 Use `Ctrl-]` for definition jumping, `Ctrl-t` for jumping back (Same as tags jumping).
 Or you can use `:EasyCompleteGotoDefinition` command.

 Use `:EasyCompleteNextDiagnostic` and `:EasyCompletePreviousDiagnostic` for diagnostics jumping.
-For example:
+For example, map diagnostic jumping to `<C-j>` and `<C-k>`:

 ```vim
 nnoremap <silent> <C-j> :EasyCompleteNextDiagnostic<CR>